Complimentary worldwide shipping on orders over $400 · No import tariffs for most countries

 Jayavarman II built temples on Phnom Kulen and around Hariharalaya (present-day Roluos), which became his capital.

 Jayavarman II died in 835 and received the posthumous name of Parameshwara, "the supreme ruler," an epithet of Shiva.
-He was succeeded by his son Jayavarman III.You can explore the magnificent temples of Angkor with me through my regular newsletter.
+He was succeeded by his son Jayavarman III.Receive occasional letters from my studio in Siem Reap—offering a glimpse into my creative process, early access to new fine art prints, field notes from the temples of Angkor, exhibition announcements, and reflections on beauty, impermanence, and the spirit of place.